MoipatiThoobe/AWS-challenge-week-2/README.md

 * User groups cannot contain other user groups
 * There is no default user group that automatically includes all users in the AWS account.
 If you want to have a user group like that, you must create it and assign each new user to it

-In the Hands on lab, I did the following:
+In the Hands on lab, I will do following:
-* Created a new user with no permissions called PowerUser
+* Create a new user with no permissions called PowerUser
-* Created a new user group called Developers and attached permissions to the user group
+* Create a new user group called Developers and attached permissions to the user group
-* Added PowerUser user to the Developers group.
-Doing this granted them permissions to manage EC2 Server resources.
+* Add PowerUser user to the Developers group.
+Doing this will grant them permissions to manage EC2 Server resources.

 1. Create a new user